Harald-U/security-and-microservices/index.md

 * How to secure communication between Microservices with Istio and mTLS
 * How to implement authorization and authentication with the Open Source Identity and Access Management system Keycloak and JSON Web Tokens (JWT)

-The exercises are based on an example application based on our Open Source Github project [Cloud Native Starter](https://github.com/IBM/cloud-native-starter/tree/master/security){:target="_blank"}, build with Quarkus and Microprofile
+The exercises are based on an example application based on our Open Source Github project [Cloud Native Starter](https://github.com/IBM/cloud-native-starter/tree/master/security){:target="_blank"}, build with [Quarkus](https://quarkus.io){:target="_blank"} and Eclipse Microprofile.

 The following screenshot shows the web application, you have to logon to see the list of articles.